Mobility Lab Results

 Mobility Lab is a research-and-development initiative of Arlington County Commuter Services (in Virginia, USA), and we collaborate worldwide.
-Our work directly removes 45,000 cars each work day from the county’s streets, showing that what we do works, and can be translated as a game plan for anywhere else in the world!

 - Winner of the 2013 Association for Commuter Transportation Presidents’ Award.

 - “Mobility Lab is an exceptional resource center for research and information about smart transportation options.
 By communicating often and clearly, it is helping move the needle on the effective use of transportation alternatives throughout America,” says John Martin, director of the Southeastern Institute of Research.

 - “Fostering critical thinking and new perspectives at their unconferences and shepherding cutting-edge transit arrival and departure screens, Mobility Lab is a leader in applying technically innovative ideas to the transportation industry,” says Adie Tomer of The Brookings Institution Metropolitan Policy Program.

 - CaBi Trip Visualizer is called “awesome” by POLITICO Morning Transportation and application creator Michael Schade is called “inventive” by Emily Badger of The Atlantic Cities.
 His Side-By-Side Router was named a “Map of the Week” by Google.

 - “I just nerded out hard when I found [Mobility Lab’s] Transit Tech web page,” says Joseph Kopser, CEO of RideScout.

 - “@MobilityLabTeam is a great asset & resource in our community!” says Alli Henry (@GenY4Transit)